TanStack/router/docs/framework/react/guide/navigation-blocking.md

 **Note:** The return value of `blockerFn` takes precedence, do not pass it if you want to use the manual `proceed` and `reset` functions.

 ### Hook/logical-based custom UI

-The `useBlocker` hook returns the state and two functions to lend control to you:

-- `status` - A string literal that can be either `'blocked'` or `'idle'`
-- `proceed` - A function that allows navigation to continue
-- `reset` - A function that cancels navigation (`status` will be be reset to `'idle'`)

 ```tsx
 import { useBlocker } from '@tanstack/react-router'